agenario/portfolio/README.md

 Northvolt Gigafactory/NOVO Energy Gigafactory (Sweden): Senior Engineering Lead for high-precision battery automation systems; led from design to FAT/SAT, ensured CE compliance, and reduced commissioning time by an agile approach.

-Magna International (Mexico): SME and technical advisor of Digital transformation and Industry 4.0 for a Schuler Tandem Press Line project; supported design-to-commissioning and contributed lessons learned from Magna CSL to improve system reliability and integration.
+Magna International (México): SME and technical advisor of Digital transformation and Industry 4.0 for a Schuler Tandem Press Line project; supported design-to-commissioning and contributed lessons learned from Magna CSL to improve system reliability and integration.

-Schuler Group, part of Andritz group (Sweden): Led global automation and electrical projects up to $25M across the automotive sector, delivering full PLC/HMI solutions and commissioning in Germany, USA, Mexico, and more.
-Executed a fully automated forging line with KUKA robots and developed a Beckhoff-based Servo Destacker, generating $15.2M in new business.
-Supported major OEMs like VW, GM, Stellantis, and Magna with automation launches, retrofits, and safety upgrades.
+Schuler Group, part of Andritz group (Brazil): Led global automation and electrical projects up to $25M across the automotive sector, delivering full PLC/HMI solutions and commissioning in Germany, USA, Mexico, and more.
+Supported major OEMs like Volkswagen, General Motors, Stellantis, and Magna with automation launches, retrofits, and safety upgrades.

 More available under individual project folders with technical summaries and outcomes.